 - Paprika and fresh thyme with Vegan Cream of Mushroom Soup

-I’ve been making and baking soda bread for many years but my technique was vastly improved when I attended a master class with Irish chef Rachel Allen a few years ago and made a soda version of Rosemary Focaccia Bread.
+I attended a master class with Irish chef Rachel Allen a few years ago and made a soda version of Rosemary Focaccia Bread.
 Rachel gave me three top tips for making the best Irish soda bread I ever did taste!

 - Mix your soda bread by hand, with your hand, not a spoon!

 - Hold your hand like a claw, keeping it stiff, and to mix the dough as if you are a food mixer going backwards and forwards rather than stirring and gathering.